ilastik/ilastik/docs/_build/html/_sources/lazyflow_overview.txt

 The request framework is a general-purpose, coroutine-based task scheduling system based on the `greenlet <http://pypi.python.org/pypi/greenlet>`_ python library.
 It does not depend in any way on the graph framework, so it could be used to schedule the execution of generic python callables.
-It is similar in spirit to other greenlet-based frameworks like eventlet and gevent, which provide a similar interface for highly concurrent IO applications.
+It is similar in spirit to other greenlet-based frameworks like `eventlet <http://eventlet.net>`_ and `gevent <http://www.gevent.org>`_, which provide a similar interface for highly concurrent IO applications.

 Using the lazyflow request framework, it is easy to perform concurrent, asynchronous workloads, without requiring the developer